wubaoyuan/tencent-ml-images-1/README.md

 ## Updates

+* [2018/12/19] We simply the procedure of downloading images.
+Please see [Download Images](#download-images).
+* [2018/12/22] We release one ArXiv manuscript at XXX, to demonstrate the details of our database, the loss function and training algorithm, as well as results.

 <!--- * **NOTE**: A part of URLs of ML-Images is collected from [ImageNet](http://www.image-net.org/).
 However, many URLs from ImageNet have expired.
 Thus, we also provide the correpsonding image indexes of ImageNet for these URLs in ML-Images.
 Then, you can obtain the original image from ImageNet, if the URL is invalid.
 Please see [How to handle the invalid URLs during downloading?](#invalid-URLs) for details.
 * We provide a new file [download_urls_multithreading.sh](data/download_urls_multithreading.sh), which could download images using multi-threading module.
 Most URLs that are not from ImageNet are valid.
 Please refer to  `Download Images using URLs` for details.
 -->